remotelock/react-week-scheduler/README.md

 ## Customization

 `react-week-scheduler` ships with a set of default styles for convenience.
-The styles are compiled as [CSS Modules](https://github.com/css-modules/css-modules) class names.
+The styles are expected to be compiled as [CSS Modules](https://github.com/css-modules/css-modules) class names.
 The components exported from the package do not import the styles by default.
 Instead, they expect a `classes` prop to be passed.

 To use the default styles you need to have your bundler configured for CSS Modules.
 The class names need to be available at runtime as a regular JS object.